the-taproom/build-process/build-process-files/README.md

 cy.visit(`${url}${devQuery}`);
 ```

-(See `cypress/integration/home-page.spec.js` for an example of use case)

 5. To remove the preview query param from being appended to the url, change `is-dev` to `false` in `cypress.env.json`.